What’s a Good Conversion Rate for Ecommerce?

 Here are my best tips on how to increase your conversion rate:

-Did you know that the problem might be your product itself?
+What if the problem is your product itself?

 Some businesses will naturally have a lower conversion rate than others.
 For example, products with high price points, that are hard to ship, or that take work on the customer’s end (customization) can’t expect as high conversion rates as an impulse buy type product.
 If you offer customizable products, sometimes offering your customers fewer options can be a great way to increase sales.
-This case study with one of our jewelry designer clients explains why.
+This case study, which was conducted with one of our jewelry designer clients, explains why.

 When I’ve seen significant growth for our clients, it is due to ALL the benefits of having a great brand and strategic website: their conversion rate is higher, their marketing becomes more effective, which increases traffic, and they are able to use these advantages to increase their sales on their site and on other sales channels as well (for example, growing a wholesale business boosted by the strength and success of their new brand).